valentina-bec/valentina-bec/README.md

 - 👋 Hi, I’m valentina
 - 👀 I’m curious about data science projects
-- but now in the 🐰 🕳️ with computer science cs50x
+- computer science cs50x done
+- now looking for new projects ...

 - and love to sailing :sailboat: